 Juvenile attacked with knife, injured while walking to school in Dundalk

-The juvenile was walking along the railroad tracks that cut through Dundalk when the person attacked them from behind with a knife, police said.
+The juvenile was walking along the railroad tracks that cut through Dundalk when the person attacked them from behind with a knife on Jan.
+27, police said.

 They sustained serious injuries, according to Baltimore County Police Department spokesperson Joy Stewart.